If you came to this page directly, you might wish to read a page with an introduction to this section first.

 The Franciscans have built a Memorial to Moses on Mount Nebo.
 Their Archaeological Institute which has conducted extensive researches in the area state in their website: On very clear days the unaided eye can pick out Bethlehem and not far from there the singular cone that was Herod's fortress of Herodium and the towers and buildings of Jerusalem from the Mount of Olives.

-Modern mosaic at the Roman Catholic Shrine of the Decollation of St. John the Baptist at Madaba: it shows a) the River Jordan emptying into the Dead Sea; b) the fortress of Machaerus, where St. John was beheaded; c) Jerusalem; d) Mount Nebo
+Modern mosaic at the Roman Catholic Shrine of the Decollation of St. John the Baptist at Madaba near Mount Nebo: it shows a) the River Jordan emptying into the Dead Sea; b) the fortress of Machaerus, where St. John was beheaded; c) Jerusalem; d) Mount Nebo

 VIth century mosaic: details

-VIth century mosaic: details (another detail can be seen in the image used as background for this page)
+VIth century mosaic: details including a pear tree (another detail can be seen in the image used as background for this page and another pear tree can be seen in the Church of the Martyrs at Madaba)

 View of the Dead Sea from the Dead Sea Panoramic complex